Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Introduction

-The remainder of the report is structured as follows.
-Section~\ref{sec:GaussiamMAC} describes the channel model and provides a game-theoretic formulation of decentralized SEIT in the G-MAC.
+The remainder of the paper is structured as follows.
+Section~\ref{sec:GaussiamMAC} describes the channel model and provides a game-theoretic formulation of decentralized SIET in the $K$-user G-MAC with a minimum energy rate constraint $b$.
 Section~\ref{SecNEregion} shows the main results of this paper and reports important observations.
 In Section~\ref{sec:proof_thm1} and Section~\ref{sec:proof_thm2}, the proofs are provided.
 Finally, Section~\ref{sec:conc} concludes the paper.